spatialdatasciencegroup/RALearning/README.md

- ## For PhDs or Masters with Thesis
+ ## Part 2: For PhDs or Masters with Thesis

  ### 1. General Data Mining, Machine Learning, and Deep Learning
   - [ [Stanford CS 229] ]: Introduction to Machine Learning (including project assignments)